hilgers-lab/CIAtranscriptome_assembly/README.md

 ## Testing

-You can download a test dataset, for which the `config/units.tsv` is already configured.
+You can download a test dataset, for which the `config/units.tsv` is already configured, from Zenodo [here](https://doi.org/10.5281/zenodo.7438383).
 Run `tar -xzvf test.tar.gz` in this directory and run the pipeline using ./run.sh.